 Once you have established the boundaries of their actions, you need to outline the consequences of their bullying AND follow through on said consequences.

-NOTE: When setting the consequences of your child’s bullying, you need to gear them toward making positive corrections for the cause of the misbehavior.
+NOTE: When setting the consequences of your child’s bullying, you need to gear them toward making positive corrections for the cause of the misbehaviour.

 For instance: Spanking or other forms of physical punishment are counter-productive when you are trying to change a child’s view of aggression.
 Instead, whenever your child mistreats another, require them to do something kind in retribution, which is decidedly more productive.